-Initial Report on the Translation and Transliteration of Contact Information Policy Development Process
+Final Report on the Translation and Transliteration of Contact Information Policy Development Process

-Status of this Document
+Status of This Document

-This is the initial report of the Translation and Transliteration of Contact Information PDP Working Group for submission to the community to seek public comment.
-A Final Report will be prepared following public comment and presented to the GNSO Council.
+This is the Final Report on Translation and Transliteration of Contact Information, prepared by the Working Group co-Chair Chris Dillon and ICANN staff.

+Summary

+This report is submitted to the GNSO Council for its consideration as a required step in this GNSO Policy Development Process on Translation and Transliteration of Contact Information.